COVID-19-plots/maincovidplotsrepo/README.md

 ### States of the US: cumulative number of confirmed cases, aligned on equal caseload

-**2020-03-24: State info is on hold while Johns Hopkins restructures their database format**

 The same plot as immediately above, but now with some states of the US.